Wednesday, November 20, 2024

 However, one way to take good care of a battery is to remove it from the bike every now and then.

 Why is this a good idea?
-Because you can check to make sure the connections look clean and free from gunk or corrosion.
+You can check to make sure the connections look clean and free from gunk or corrosion.
 Moisture, debris, and even sweat can get lodged in there, causing a bad battery connection.

 Removing Electric Bike Battery